 open/close all folders

-- In Batman: The Dark Knight Returns, there's a gang that follows a series of trends, starting with their "mutant" leader and ending with...
-Batman himself, after he defeats the mutant.
-They're young, bored, quick and dangerous, and although Batman is disgusted by the crimes they commit in his name, he manages to turn them into his own personal army.
+- In Batman: The Dark Knight Returns, there's a gang that follows a series of trends, starting with their "Mutant" leader and ending with...
+Batman himself, after he defeats the previous leader.
+They're young, bored, quick, and dangerous, and although Batman is disgusted by the crimes they commit in his name, he manages to turn them into his own personal army called the "Sons of Batman".

 - In Transmetropolitan, Spider Jerusalem is miffed to discover he's been turned into a celebrity, complete with a minor cult dedicated to him.
 Then he starts exploiting it.